Wickliffe Walker: Career

+Wick Walker, Tom McEwan and Jamie McEwan all attended the Landon School for Boys in Bethesda, Maryland and all three were members of the wrestling team.

+Military career

 After graduation from Dartmouth College in 1968 with a degree in geology, he served twenty-one years in the United States Army as a Combat Engineer, Military Intelligence, and Special Forces officer.
 He retired in 1990 in the rank of lieutenant colonel after overseas service in Vietnam, Thailand, and Germany.
 He holds the Legion of Merit, the Bronze Star, the Meritorious Service Medal, and the Joint Service Commendation Medal.